 Today this results in that, on average Americans tell 15 people about a poor service experience and only 11 people about a good experience .
 People speaking badly about your company to their friends and family can really damage your reputation.
 But also, when was the last time you didn’t order something online because of a bad review?
 A bad reputation and negative reviews can cost you customers.
 So, how can we avoid this and turn these detractors into promoters?

 If you’re familiar with the Net Promoter ScoreSM (NPS®), you’ve probably also heard of detractors and promoters.
-If not, we explain everything you need to know in this article.
+If not, we explain everything you need to know about the NPS score in this article.
 But here’s a quick recap: The Net Promoter Score divides people into three groups, based on the score they gave on the following question:

 “How likely are you to recommend company/brand/product X to a friend/colleague/relative?”.